readonlymem0ry/nuba_wm/README.md

 <h3>Configuration Functions</h3>

 <h4><code>setTimeout()</code></h4>
-<p>Mengatur timeout config portal dalam satuan detik.
-Default 180 detik (3 menit).
-Timeout hanya berlaku saat WiFi belum pernah dikonfigurasi sama sekali.
-Menerima nilai dalam tipe <code>uint32_t</code>.</p>
+<p>Set the portal config timeout in seconds.
+Default is 180 seconds (3 minutes).
+The timeout only applies if WiFi has never been configured before.
+Accepts a value of type <code>uint32_t</code>.</p>
-<pre>wm.setTimeout(300);  // 5 menit timeout</pre>
+<pre>wm.setTimeout(300);  // 5 minutes timeout</pre>

 <h4><code>setIP()</code></h4>
-<p>Mengatur custom IP address untuk Access Point.
-Berguna jika ingin menggunakan IP selain default (192.168.4.1).
-Memerlukan tiga parameter: IP address, gateway, dan subnet mask.</p>
+<p>Set a custom IP address for the Access Point.
+Useful if you want to use an IP address other than the default (192.168.4.1).
+Requires three parameters: IP address, gateway, and subnet mask.</p>
 <pre>wm.setIP(
   IPAddress(192, 168, 10, 1),
   IPAddress(192, 168, 10, 1),